suubh/First-Ruby-app/README.md

 ## Try on your own

 - Make sure Ruby is installed on your system.
-Fire command prompt and run command:
+Fire command prompt and run command:<hr>
       - `ruby -v` Make sure Rails is installed.
       - `rails -v` If you see Ruby and Rails version then you are good to start, other wise Setup Ruby On Rails on Ubuntu.